-Civil Action No.
+Civil Action No. 08-cv-02167-JLK

+WILDEARTH GUARDIANS, a not-for-profit corporation,

+Plaintiff,

-WILDEARTH GUARDIANS, a not-for-profit corporation, Plaintiff, v.
-UNITED STATES FOREST SERVICE, a federal agency within the U.S. Department of Agriculture, RICK CABLES, in his official capacity as Regional Forester of the U.S. Forest Service's Rocky Mountain Region, CHARLES S. RICHMOND, in his official capacity as Regional Forester of the U.S. Forest Service's Rocky Mountain Region, UNITED STATES DEPARTMENT OF THE INTERIOR, a federal agency, and C. STEPHEN ALLRED, in his official capacity as Assistant Secretary, Land and Minerals Management, U.S. Department of the Interior, Defendants.
-COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF AND PETITION FOR REVIEW OF AGENCY ACTION
+UNITED STATES FOREST SERVICE, a federal agency within the U.S. Department of Agriculture,

+RICK CABLES, in his official capacity as Regional Forester of the U.S. Forest Service's Rocky Mountain Region,

+CHARLES S. RICHMOND, in his official capacity as Supervisor of the Grand Mesa, Uncompangre, Gunnison National Forest,

+UNITED STATES DEPARTMENT OF THE INTERIOR, a federal agency, and C. STEPHEN ALLRED, in his official capacity as Assistant Secretary, Land and Minerals Management, U.S. Department of the Interior,

+Defendants.

+FIRST AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF AND PETITION FOR REVIEW OF AGENCY ACTION